bportu/mt-data-importer/README.md

-# mt-data-importer
+# mt-data-store
-A tool for importing data from a MetaTrader application
+A tool for importing data from a MetaTrader application, storing it and publishing to your services.